jansvoboda11/psr-router/README.md

 #### Optional part

-An optional part is a suffix of the URI that may be missing in some requests.
+An optional part is a suffix of the URI that may not be present in some requests.
 Optional parts can be nested and contain both static text and dynamic attributes.
 To declare a part of the definition optional, enclose it in square brackets: `[/{year:number}]`.